nikazooz/docs/blade.md

     php artisan make:component Alert --inline

-<a name="dinamically-generated-html"></a>
+<a name="dynamically-generated-html"></a>
-### Dinamically Generated HTML
+### Dynamically Generated HTML

-When you're generating the HTML dynamically without using views (maybe using some library) and want to use Blade components to encapsulate that logic, you may return the result as an object that implements `Iluminate\Contracts\Support\Htmlable` interface.
-The easies way to do it is to use `Illuminate\Support\HtmlString` class.
+When you're generating the HTML dynamically without using views (maybe using some library) and want to use Blade components to encapsulate that logic, you may return the result as an object that implements the `Iluminate\Contracts\Support\Htmlable` interface.
+The easiest way to do it is to use `Illuminate\Support\HtmlString` class.

     <?php